ga249/2D-Fighter/README.md

 -triangle is super move.
 -down on the d pad is charge.
 -r1 is block.
+-Space saves location and stats of players
+-c loads them

 If you are blocking, you don't take damange, instead you lose ki.